-For much of the Noughties I was a Business Adviser – specialising in creative businesses and digital business.
-This was a fascinating and inspiring period during which I worked with a large number of startups and small businesses; managed a team of specialist advisers in London and was involved in recruiting and establishing a team in Liverpool.
-I presented occasionally at conferences – especially on digital business matters – and got ‘hands-on’ with the development of online platforms and web presences.
-Most of the time was spent with a fascinating mix of incredibly inspiring fledgling (and established) creative entrepreneurs.
+For almost ten years earlier this century I worked as a Business Adviser – primarily with creative businesses, digital businesses – and businesses which combined both.
+During this exciting period I worked with a large number of startups and micro businesses; managed a specialist team in London and was involved in recruiting and establishing another team in Liverpool.
+I presented occasionally at conferences on digital business matters and also got ‘hands-on’ with the planning and development of significant online platforms.
+Much of my time was spent with a fascinating mix of inspiring creative entrepreneurs.

-So why I am telling you this?
-Quite simply, to set the scene and to highlight one of the themes we encountered a lot during this period.
-Young creatives, often recent graduates of Higher Education Art and Design Establishments, would be very eager to access the advice and support on offer whilst often bemoaning the lack of ‘enterprise’ advice / expertise available to them at university.
+One of the themes encountered a lot during this period was this: young creatives, often recent graduates of Higher Education Art and Design Establishments, would be very eager to access the advice and support on offer and often bemoaned the lack of ‘enterprise’ advice / expertise available to them at university.

 These nine attributes fall within three families: